ibm-cloud-docs/speech-to-text/language-resource.md

 {:python: .ph data-hd-programlang='python'}
 {:swift: .ph data-hd-programlang='swift'}

-# Working with corpora and custom words
+# Working with corpora and custom words for previous-generation models
 {: #corporaWords}

+This information is specific to custom models that are based on *previous-generation models*.
+For information about corpora and custom words for custom models that are based on *next-generation models*, see [Working with corpora and custom words for next-generation models](/docs/speech-to-text?topic=speech-to-text-corporaWords-ng).
+{: note}

 You can populate a custom language model with words by adding corpora or grammars to the model, or by adding custom words directly:
 {: shortdesc}